 - The Banc Funds Company – $75,000

-The CCLS team can assist firms with creating and implementing appropriate policies, procedures and controls to help prevent pay-to-play violations from happening at their firm.
-For more information, please contact us at email@example.com or (619) 278-0020.
+The Core Compliance team can assist firms with creating and implementing appropriate policies, procedures and controls to help prevent pay-to-play violations from happening at their firm.
+For more information, please contact us at (619) 278-0020 to schedule a consultation.